 Paper returns require manual processing, so if you’ve filed by paper, expect a long wait, even if there are no issues with your return.

 If you made an error that requires an amended return, your tax season will be even more prolonged.
 The IRS will notify you of the error by mail, and you’ll have to send in Form 1040X.
 There’s only one way to do this: by mail.
 Then, your amended return will be added to the 18.2 million unprocessed returns.

 The first step is to make sure the IRS has actually received your return.

-If you filed electronically, you should be able to see whether the IRS has accepted your return within 24 hours.
-But if you sent a paper return, you can expect a long wait before you can confirm that the IRS even has your return.
+If you sent a paper return, you can expect a long wait before you can confirm that the IRS even has your return.
 Even in normal circumstances, tracking a paper return can take about four weeks.

-The IRS says its staff will only help you research the status of your refund if you filed electronically more than three weeks ago or sent it by mail at least six weeks ago, or if Where’s My Refund tells you to get in touch.
-But the IRS issued that guidance in January, i.e., before coronavirus.
+The IRS says its staff will help you research the status of your refund only if you filed electronically more than three weeks ago or sent it by mail at least six weeks ago, or if Where’s My Refund tells you to get in touch.